-Fold the top edge of the open pocket and align it on the zipper.
+Fold the top edge of the pocket and align it on the zipper.
 Double top stitch with 1/4″ apart to attach the zipper on.
 You do not need to trace the template on the pocket piece, I did it to show you that it is the back pocket.

 Align the zipper edge just slightly below the traced line that you just did.
 Double top stitch with 1/4″ apart to attach the other side of the zipper on the purse body.

 Trim the seam allowance of the batting to 1/8″ or as near to the sewing line.
-Trim fabric seam allowance to 1/4″ (As shown on the next picture of other pieces).
+(As shown in the next picture of other pieces).